patofoto/Demon_Klipper_Essentials_Unified/README.md

 [include ./Demon_Essentials_Unified/*.cfg]
 ```

-This will include all files in a folder called Demon_KLIPPER_Essentials in your `~/config` folder.
+This will include all files in a folder called Demon_KLIPPER_Essentials_Unified in your `~/config` folder.

 Or you can SSH into your system & use...